Customer Lifetime Value

 CLV reframes the conversion question.
 Instead of asking “how do I get more first purchases?”, CLV forces you to ask “how do I get more high-value customers?”

 A visitor who converts once and never returns is worth far less than one who converts repeatedly.
-CRO focused purely on first-time conversion rate can miss this entirely.
+CRO focused purely on first-time conversion rate can miss this entirely — optimizing for quantity of conversions rather than quality.

 CLV Formula